niewysoki/III/README.md

 ```
 go run ./cmd/iii/main.go server --loglevel=4
 ```
 Default port is 8080.
+Do not close this terminal until the end, use new terminal in next instructions.
 The malicious webpage should be available at, but do not go there now:
 ```
 http://localhost:8080/
 ```
 ## Sending email
-Now to send an email, that we prepared use line below.
+Now to send an email, that we prepared type line below into new command line.
 ```
 go run ./cmd/iii/main.go sender --from=a.schubert@uw.edu.pl --to=test@test.com --username=9a346bcdbc771c --password=0d55fba525a381 --host=smtp.mailtrap.io --port=2525 --loglevel=4
 ```